Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Treatment of evolution:

-Subject offered Evolution as consensus theory Evolution as one of many equally viable theories Evolution is not taught Topics covered in curriculum:
+Subject Offered Evolution as consensus theory Evolution as one of many equally viable theories Evolution is not taught Topics covered in curriculum:

-Subject offered Biology Chemistry Ecology Geology Meteorology Physics Physiology Zoology Literature
+Subject Offered Biology Chemistry Ecology Geology Meteorology Physics Physiology Zoology Literature

-Literature approach at Little Owl: Traditional
+Literature approach at Wise Owl: Traditional

-Little Owl has a Traditional approach to Literature (as opposed to Social Justice, Equal Balance approach).
+Wise Owl has a Traditional approach to Literature (as opposed to Social Justice, Equal Balance approach).

-[Show: About Traditional?]What Little Owl says:
+[Show: About Traditional?]What Wise Owl says:

 Children in English class learn to analyze texts and create their own.
 Literature is handled primarily as a learning tool for our younger children, but older ones begin to decode the mechanics plot, characterization and themes in basic texts.

-Little Owl has an Expanding Communities approach to Social Studies (as opposed to Core Knowledge, Thematic approach).
+Wise Owl has an Expanding Communities approach to Social Studies (as opposed to Core Knowledge, Thematic approach).

-[Show: About Expanding Communities?]What Little Owl says:
+[Show: About Expanding Communities?]What Wise Owl says:

 Students begin their studies by focusing on themselves and their own lives, then by gradually expanding the scope of their studies to their local communities and finally, the globe.
 They study both local and foreign culture and history through readings and exercises designed to develop in them an appreciation of the complexities of the different people and cultures world and to analyze how they might connect those aspects to their daily lives.